Nutrition and Fertility: are they connected?

 - It is the basis for a healthy pregnancy and a balanced diet.

-So we think it's definitely worth a try!
+So, we think it's definitely worth adapting your nutrition to improve fertility.
 But remember that food isn't everything.

 Getting pregnant is about more than just eating healthy.
 It has to do with your age, genetics, hormones, environment and stress.
 All these parts are important for your fertility.
 In short, you can't control everything, only some things.
 Let's start with those!